OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_components.md

 Now select _Add new_ and fill in the following information:

 - **Name**: the name of the asset (needs to be unique within the model);
-- **Description**: the textual explanation of the theme's purpose (can be used as development documentation).
+- **Description**: the textual explanation of the theme's purpose (can be used as development documentation);
 - **Component file**: the package file (\*.tgz) that contains a set of components.

+You can download our Base Components package from the GitHub repository as a source for the property _Component file_ above.
+In order to do that, click [here](https://github.com/OMNIALowCode/omnia-base-components){:target="_blank"} to access the repository.
+Then click on right side option **Releases**, open the latest version and download the file named __omnia-base-components-vx.x.x.tgz__.

 ### How to edit a Components package?